mszygenda/neodsl/README.md

 * Won't make you coffee (what a joke!)
 * And probably a lot more!

+If you're bored with your life you may read paper (in polish) about this project at: http://sigma.inf.ug.edu.pl/~mszygenda/master-thesis.pdf

 ### Examples

 Given following model classes